What is Computer aided design?

 The minimum hole diameter that can be succesfully printed.

 Recommended clearence based on a required fit.

 The minimum size of an escape hole, to allow removal of build material.

 The minimum thickness of any feature in order for it to be printable.

 The minimum diameter a pin can be succesfully printed.

 The expected dimensional accuracy of a specific printing technology.

 The maximum ratio between a prints vertical height and the part cross section, to ensure stability on the build plate.

 To begin with, you draw a computer aided design model, to visualise its form.
 Afterwards, 3D Printing is used, to carry out form fit and function tests.
-After a few back and forth of amendments, to the CAD file, a functional prototype will be the result.
+After a few back and forth amendments, to the computer aided design file, a functional prototype will be the result.